top of page

 Facts and figures aren’t enough.

-As I started reviewing the year-old sub-application, I was immediately thrown into a quest for the name of the entity submitting.
-There were inconsistent clues throughout.
+I plunged into the murky waters of the year-old sub-application, trying to identify the name of the submitting entity.
 Was it the sewer district, the City, or the County?
-As I continued my search, the maps, engineering studies, historical flooding records, photos of flooding, and repair receipts were bizarrely missing.
-Then, I searched for any hint of the severity of flooding to the existing building since it wasn’t even in the SFHA, so FEMA’s maps show a minimal risk of flooding.
-No documentation was provided to show otherwise (i.e. an engineering study and supporting documentation).
+The maps, engineering studies, historical flooding records, photos of flooding, and repair receipts were bizarrely missing, washed away without a trace.
+Then, I searched for any hint of the severity of flooding to the existing building and again found nothing.
+FEMA’s Map Service Center showed the existing building wasn’t in the Special Flood Hazard Area, so FEMA’s maps show a minimal risk of flooding.
+There was no documentation provided to show otherwise (i.e. an engineering study and supporting documentation).

 Most egregiously, I discovered that the proposed project type was ineligible for BRIC funding.
 The sub-application stated they wanted to reconstruct and elevate the existing structure.
 The wording was confusing.
 As I dug deeper into the sub-application, I realized that the FEMA reviewer misinterpreted their project scope as a demolition or elevation of the existing structure, but they were actually proposing new construction.
 They wanted to demolish an existing building and construct a new one at a higher elevation.
 This is not an eligible project type!

-FEMA’s BRIC Program allows grant funding to be used to demolish an existing flood-prone structure, but the land must be deed-restricted and remain open space in perpetuity.
+BRIC funds can be used to demolish an existing flood-prone structure, but the land must be deed-restricted and remain open space in perpetuity.
 Constructing a new building is not an eligible activity.

 All these years I had been assured that all sub-applications were reviewed under the same criteria.
 Was it all a lie?
 I kept digging.
-Then I received an email from the State reviewer that answered all my questions.
-It said that the sub-applicant’s claim of flooding the existing structure was not supported by mapping or any hard data.
-It also stated that the project was not a BRIC-supported activity.
+Then I received an email from the State reviewer that said that the sub-applicant’s claim of flooding to the existing structure was not supported by mapping or any hard data.
+It also stated that the project was not an eligible activity.
+Exactly!
 They had the same questions I had and realized that the project type was ineligible.
-The sub-applicant was required to forfeit the grant.
+The sub-applicant was required to forfeit the grant and withdraw the sub-application.

 Recent Posts